drepo-eth/site/content/drepo/existing-repos/verification/index.md

 {{< image-svg
   src="digital-signature.excalidraw.svg"
   alt="Digital Signatures"
   caption="Digital Signatures: A software's author signs the application with the private key and publishes the application file and the signature to the software repository.
 At the same time, they publish the corresponding public key on a key server.
-Subsequently, a can download the signature and application form the repository and the required public key from the key server.
+Subsequently, a user can download the signature and application from the repository and the required public key from the key server.
 Given these, they can verify the authenticity of the application files without relying on the security of the repository." >}}

 ### Public Key Discovery